 We are thirteen mothers who have been writing together since October 2002.
 You will meet us on this blog as we continue to write.
 Twice a year, we meet for writing retreats usually in the mountains or at the sea.
 We cry together, we laugh, we eat, we run or walk or swim.
 We share soup and solace and the words of our hearts.
 We write together surrounded by foggy mountain skies and the iambic meter of the ocean.

 children and wife to an incredible husband, Bud.
 She is a nurse practitioner whose career took a U-turn after William’s death to cancer at the age of 8.
 She now specializes in palliative care, striving to ensure comfort to those approaching the end of their lives.
 She is in awe of her daughter Jocelyn, also a mother of three.
-She continues to encourage her son Brian, who was 13 when his brother died, and who still struggles.
+She is also proud of her son Brian, who was 13 when his brother died.
 Read posts by Barbara here.

 Beth Baldwin’s 26-year-old son died in July 2000 after fighting melanoma for eight months.
 Branner was a senior in college, had just bought a new house and was looking forward to the rest of a long life.
-In honor of Branner and his courage, Beth and her husband Sandy have devoted the past nine years to establishing a hospital hospitality house in Winston-Salem, NC.
+In honor of Branner and his courage, Beth and her husband Sandy devoted nine years to establishing a hospital hospitality house in Winston-Salem, NC.
 SECU Family House is a beautiful 45-guestroom facility that provides lodging and caring support for families enduring a medical crisis.
 The inspiration for this comfortable refuge came from the Baldwins’ four-month stay at Family House in Pittsburgh, Pennsylvania while Branner was undergoing a cancer protocol.
 The Baldwin family, including son Charles and daughter Liz, consider SECU Family House to be a very fitting and special tribute that will help other families who are experiencing some of life’s toughest times.
 Read Beth’s posts here.
 See more about the SECU Family House that receives proceeds from book sales at familyhousews.org.

 Julie Hester and her husband Dan welcomed premature twin boys into the world in 1997.
 Four days later they said good-bye to Jack, who died from an overwhelming infection.
 His brother Hank is growing up strong and healthy, and their family includes daughter Lucy, born in 2000.
 Julie is a Presbyterian minister working primarily with children and their families.
 She is grateful for a group of mothers with whom to cry and laugh, doubt and believe, and most of all, write.
 Read posts by Julie here.

-Kathy Shoaf is blessed to have three children with Richard, her husband of 30+ years.
-Her world changed forever on Good Friday, March 29, 2002, when her sons Wesley (16) and Ryan (15) were in an automobile accident with their friends Wes and Andy Burton.
+Kathy Shoaf and her husband Richard are the proud parents of three children; Wesley, Ryan and Mandy.
+Their world changed forever on Good Friday, March 29, 2002, when Wesley (16) and Ryan (15) were in an automobile accident with their friends Wes and Andy Burton.
 Wesley, the driver, was the only survivor of the accident.
-She credits the grace of God and the love and support of family and friends, in the chaotic years that followed, with helping her family to survive and emerge from this tragedy healthy and whole and with a stronger love and appreciation for one another.
-She is the Worship Coordinator at her church and enjoys her dogs, playing the flute, knitting and reading in her spare time.This group has provided a new family of sisters and a safe place for crying, laughing, writing and comfort.
+They credit the grace of God and the love and support of family and friends, in the chaotic years that followed, with helping their family to survive and emerge from this tragedy healthy and whole and with a stronger love and appreciation for one another.
+Kathy recently retired so they could move closer to their three young grandchildren.This writing group has provided a new family of sisters and a safe place for crying, laughing, writing and comfort.
 Read posts by Kathy here.

 After Elizabeth’s death, Kay lobbied for support for the North Carolina graduated drivers license law that took effect in 1997.
 “Giving Dreams,” a piece about Elizabeth and driving laws, was published in Keeping America’s Promise to North Carolina’s Children.
+She leads reflective writing sessions for a community group and for a local hospice.
 Read posts by Kay here.

 Monica Sleap’s 17-year-old daughter Katie, a senior in high school, was killed on February 22, 2001 in a car crash as she drove to school on icy roads.
 The community’s outcry about the school system’s failure to close schools as the weather unexpectedly worsened prompted Monica’s husband Rick to write a letter to the community urging them not to blame school officials for their decisions about school closings.
 After Katie’s death, the school system changed its policy on school closings to one more cautious.

 Rebecca was majoring in psychology, hoping to become a Child Life Specialist working with dying children.
-Peggy wanted desperately do to something in Rebecca’s honor, but it took nine years before she found a spot volunteering at Hospice of Wake County in the Children’s Bereavement program.
-She is also a puppeteer in Hospice’s Aarvy Aardvark Finds Hope, a show about loss that travels to third grade classes in Wake County Schools.
+Peggy wanted desperately do to something in Rebecca’s honor, but it took nine years before she found a spot volunteering at Transitions Life Care of Wake County in the Children’s Bereavement program.
+She is also a puppeteer in Transition’s Aarvy Aardvark Finds Hope, a show about loss that travels to third grade classes in Wake County Schools.
 Her husband and three other children have been her greatest support and source of joy.
 Though she was a reluctant member of this writing group in the beginning, something kept drawing her to return to each gathering until she could no longer imagine life without the love, understanding, support and laughter of each member.
 Read posts by Peggy here.